microsoft/fabric-samples/docs-samples/data-engineering/GraphQL/React-App-Contoso/README.md

 - You need an existing Fabric capacity.
 If you don't, [start a Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial).
 - Make sure that you [enable SQL database in Fabric using tenant settings in the Admin Portal](https://learn.microsoft.com/fabric/database/sql/enable).
 - [Create a new workspace](https://learn.microsoft.com/fabric/get-started/workspaces) or use an existing Fabric workspace.
-- [Create a new SQL database](https://learn.microsoft.com/fabric/database/sql/create) and [load AdventureWorks sample data](https://learn.microsoft.com/fabric/database/sql/load-adventureworks-sample-data). (**Note:** Make sure you have selected and loaded all the tables from AventureWorks sample data.)
+- [Create a new SQL database](https://learn.microsoft.com/fabric/database/sql/create) and [load AdventureWorks sample data](https://learn.microsoft.com/fabric/database/sql/load-adventureworks-sample-data). (**Note:** Make sure you have selected and loaded all the tables from AdventureWorks sample data.)
 - You must have an API for GraphQL in Fabric that is connected to the Fabric SQL database populated with AdventureWorks sample data.
 For more information, see [Create GraphQL API from your SQL database in the Fabric](https://learn.microsoft.com/fabric/database/sql/graphql-api).

 ## Setup instructions